Key Points

 Without further delay, let’s take a look at the best arcade fighting sticks you can buy today.

-- The ball-top 8-way joystick makes fighting a breeze and can be easily configured to replicate the left or right thumbstick or D-pad on a traditional controller
+• Ball-top 8-way joystick can be configured to replicate the left or right thumbstick or D-pad

 The unit is compatible with the PS4, Xbox One, Nintendo Switch, and PC through Windows Direct and X-Input.
 However, there is a catch for Xbox Series S/X and PlayStation 5 as support for the newest console generation requires their existing controllers to be plugged into the Mad Catz.
 It’s a small if somewhat annoying hurdle but that one that is hopefully going to be resolved with full compatibility in the future.